a099954/ABC-Program/Notes/Running notes.md

 1. Move it up earlier in the schedule
    1. went over DIG at length

 ## Presenter for next year
 1. Talk to Joanna Carrier about her vision project - from Casey and Steph on brand

+## email the report at the end and the presentation

+## Brightspace updates
+use it for presentation review